zkPikachu/ZeroKnowledgeVoting/README.md

        - `ZKV_SEED_PHRASE`: The seed phrase of a wallet with sufficient **ACME tokens**.
        - `ETH_SECRET_KEY`: The secret key of an Ethereum wallet with sufficient **Sepolia ETH**.

-5. Install dependencies:
+13. Install dependencies:
    ```bash
    npm install
    ```

-6. Initialize the voting poll:
+14. Initialize the voting poll:
    ```bash
    npm run init-poll
    ```
    - This command registers voters from `voterRegistry.json` and generates the `voterMapping.json` file.
 You can vote using one of the account addresses listed in `voterRegistry.json`.

-7. Start the application:
+15. Start the application:
    ```bash
    npm start
    ```

-8. Open the application in your browser:
+16. Open the application in your browser:
    - To cast a vote, go to: [http://localhost:3000](http://localhost:3000)
    - To view voting results, go to: [http://localhost:3001](http://localhost:3001)

+This process submits a transaction to the App Contract, including the necessary attestation details obtained from ZKVerify (such as the attestation ID and Merkle path).
+Upon successful submission and validation, the App Contract confirms and acknowledges that your vote has been casted.

 ## Usage
 - **Voting:** Enter your account address (from `voterRegistry.json`) and choose a candidate to cast your vote.